dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/setup-azure.md

 ## Connecting a service user
 Azure DevOps forces all authentication to be linked to a user's permissions.
 For dbt Cloud scheduled runs, it's not ideal to link auth to an individual Azure DevOps user because if that user leaves your organization, your dbt Cloud production runs will start to fail because of lost access to read from the dbt repo.

-Instead, we recommend that you create a "service user" which is a pseudo user in Azure DevOps that has read access to all dbt repos for the whole dbt Cloud account.
-This way you can scope permissions appropriately for this service user and ensure that it never loses access.
-If you don't want to create a separate Azure DevOps user, you can link scheduled runs to an admin's profile who has appropriate read access to the dbt repos, but this is not the recommended approach, as you don't want to overpermission the service user or risk losing read access should the admin leave your organization. dbt Cloud will refresh the service user's OAuth access token regularly behind the scenes.
+A "service user" account is a pseudo user account in Azure DevOps with read access to all dbt repos for the whole dbt Cloud account.
+This account enables you to scope permissions appropriately and preserve access.

+If you don't want to create a separate Azure DevOps user, you can link scheduled runs to an admin profile who has appropriate read access to the dbt repositories, but we don't recommended approach, as you could over permission the service user or risk losing read access should the admin leave your organization. dbt Cloud will refresh the service user's OAuth access token regularly behind the scenes.

 :::info  Azure DevOps admin must grant read access to the service user This service user's permissions will also power which repos a team can select from during dbt project set up, so an Azure DevOps admin must grant read access to the service user before setting up a project in dbt Cloud.